Dr. Whitney Smith (on right) and Pete

 My name is Peter Loeser.
 I was a history teacher for 32 years.
 I started this project because I'm a compulsive collector, I collect everything I get interested in, much to the frustration of my wife.
 Once I begin collecting something, I usually go overboard.
 Hence, I now own a whole bunch of flags that I really don't have any logical reason for, except I simply collected them.
 As a history teacher and somebody who needs to organize things, an online database like this is a natural solution.

 Please understand that although I've researched the histories of these flags to the best of my abilities, and have consulted with persons far more knowledgeable than myself, it is only as accurate as history makes possible.
 It continues to be an on-going process.
 Please e-mail me if you spot any mistakes you think I have made.
-At last count, there are over 2500 historical flags on over 90 pages divided into historical categories or topics, illustrated, and identified on this site.
+At last count, there are over 3000 historical flags on over 90 pages divided into historical categories or topics, illustrated, and identified on this site.
+There is also some very nice original flag articles and essays.
 How's that for compulsive?

 While working with students, I found they were as fascinated as I was about historic flags and their origins, but had trouble connecting them to their historical context.
 I began putting together flag learning kits for different historical periods that included the actual full size replica flags and lessons to use with them.
 Since these kits were too costly to put together in any commercial manner, I eventually decided to share the information I gathered on this website to help others learn more about the flags and their stories.
 As you look through the site, look for links in light gray for more interesting details and information about certain flags or certain flag myths.